 Take the Charges Seriously

 Do not assume the judge will automatically see things your way.
-Some defendants mistakenly believe that if the parties are going through a divorce or other family law case, the judge will summarily throw the case out of court.
+Some defendants mistakenly believe that if the parties go through a divorce or other family law case, the judge will summarily throw the case out of court.

 That’s not the way it works.
 Domestic battery charges are rather easy to prove in New York.
-Any harmful or offensive touch, even if it did not cause an injury, could be a domestic battery.
+Any harmful or offensive touch could be a domestic battery even if it did not cause an injury.
 A parallel proceeding in civil court has little or nothing to do with the way the defendant acted on a particular occasion.

 Furthermore, do not relax if the judge is a man.
 Gender has little to do with the way most judges view most cases, including domestic battery.
 Furthermore, unless there is a bench trial, the judge has the final word but has little to do with the process.

 In most jurisdictions, when officers respond to domestic battery calls, they are legally required to tell alleged victims about their right to request a restraining order.
 So, these orders are usually part of the process.

 These orders commonly include no-contact orders and other such provisions.
 Even if the orders seem unreasonable, obey them.
 Ignoring them only makes it easier for the state to obtain a conviction.